NxPKG/khulnasoft-docs/content/web3/how-to/use-polygon-gateway.md

 Currently, the Polygon Gateway allows you to write to the network using the `eth_sendRawTransaction` RPC method.
 This creates a new message call transaction or a contract creation for signed transactions.
 The transactions are signed using a secret key corresponding to your own wallet.

-Once you have a wallet set up and a method of signing your own transactions, you can write that transaction to the Polygon network via the [Cloudflare Polygon Gateway](/web3/polygon-gateway/reference/supported-api-methods/).
+Once you have a wallet set up and a method of signing your own transactions, you can write that transaction to the Polygon network via the [Khulnasoft Polygon Gateway](/web3/polygon-gateway/reference/supported-api-methods/).
 Signed transactions use hexadecimal strings of the form:

 ```json
 "0xd46e8dd67c5d32be8d46e8dd67c5d32be8058bb8eb970870f072445675058bb8eb970870f072445675"